 This displays the contrast adjustment screen.
-Use O and O to adjust display contrast.
-After the setting is the way you want, press AC.
+Use and to adjust display contrast.
+After the setting is the way you want, press

+AC.

+You can also adjust contrast using

+and

-You can also adjust contrast using and b while the mode menu (which appears when you press with) is on the display.
+while the mode menu (which appears when you press | week | ) is on the display.